 October 1, 2013

-Karen Herd joined the Canadian Partnership Against Cancer’s Board of Directors in 2013 and serves as Vice-Chair of the Finance, Audit and Risk Committee.
+Karen Herd joined the Canadian Partnership Against Cancer’s Board of Directors in 2013 and serves on the Finance, Audit and Risk Committee.

 Ms. Herd has been Deputy Minister of Health, Seniors and Active Living since 2013.
 She has worked in the provincial health sector since 1998.
 From 1998 to 2005, Ms. Herd was with the Winnipeg Regional Health Authority (WRHA) and its predecessor organizations – the Winnipeg Hospital Authority and the Winnipeg Community and Long-Term Care Authority.
 During this time, she worked in Finance as Controller and later as Administrative Director for the WRHA Surgery Program.
 Ms. Herd joined Manitoba Health in 2005 as Executive Director of Finance, and moved into progressively more senior roles, including Assistant Deputy Minister and Associate Deputy Minister.